Four Simple Steps to Reduce Fall Risks for the Elderly

 But there are things that you and your loved ones can do to minimize the risk of falls:

 - Exercise regularly.
 A lack of exercise leads to weakness, specifically decreased core and lower body strength.
 Exercise maintains or improves strength and improves flexibility and balance to decrease fall risk.
-Tai Chi is a great way to improve balance and focus – or you could try one of South Shore Hospital’s Community Exercise classes.
+Tai Chi is a great way to improve balance and focus – or you could try one of South Shore Health’s Community Exercise classes.

 - Be mindful of your medications.
 Talk to your doctor about the side or combined effects of your medications.
 Certain medications, such as sleeping aides, anti-depressants/anti-anxiety medications, pain relievers, and cold and allergy medications can cause dizziness or lightheadedness which can lead to falls.